 Estimated Read Time: 1 minute

-Houston’s economy expanded slightly faster in February than January, with both manufacturing and non-manufacturing sectors reporting growth, according to the most recent Houston Purchasing Managers Index (PMI) prepared by the Institute for Supply Management-Houston.
+Houston’s economic growth slowed considerably in October, according to the most recent Houston Purchasing Managers Index (PMI) prepared by the Institute for Supply Management-Houston.
+Manufacturing activity contracted while non-manufacturing activity was flat.

-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, remained nearly flat, falling 0.2 points to 49.6.
+The finished goods inventory index, the underlying indicator with the strongest inverse correlation with economic activity, decreased 3.3 points to 49.3.

 The PMI is published monthly by the Institute for Supply Management – Houston and is based on a survey of supply chain executives in the region.
 For additional information, click here.